-Other RTP Considerations
+Other RMAP Considerations

 When implemented, the transportation improvements included in the plan are intended to reduce congestion, support economic growth, expand transportation choices, and enhance our environment and quality of life, making this a more efficient, livable, safe and thriving community.

 The plan is required to be financially constrained, meaning the projects that can be included in the Plan are limited to those which we can reasonably expect to pay for over the next 30 years.

 The plan does not commit funding to specific projects, but transportation projects that ultimately do receive funding in our region must be consistent with the plan.